AmeyVijeesh/Python-Projects/Tkinter: Phone Simulator/ReadMe.md

 # Phone-Simulator
-An extremely simple Phone Simulator made using Tkinter.
+An extremely simple Phone Simulator (similar to the one of Xc) made using Tkinter.
 This Simulator contains 6 apps, each of them found commonly in different OS.

 # Modules